phanish-suryanarayana/LinearSolvers/MPI_REAL/README.md

 6. The executable (mpi_real) is created in the root directory and the source code is in main.c system.c(.h) tools.c(h) AAR.c(.h)

 7. Users should define their own Lap_Vec_mult and Precondition function.

+8. If you want to use the DDEBUG mode to print out more information, please add -DDEBUG in the CFLAGS.

+9. If you want to use intel instead of gcc module, you should change the CFLAGS in the makefile.
+The developer used gcc/8.0.3 and intel/19.0.5.